 The higher RPF Supervision rate applies to the first twenty acres of work.
 Work on the remaining acres is eligible for the lower rate.

-RPF Supervision is the on-the-ground over-sight and direction an RPF provides the subcontractor who is working on a forest improvement practice.
+RPF Supervision is the on-the-ground over-sight and direction an RPF, or RPF's supervised designee, provides the sub-contractor who is working on a forest improvement practice.